 - Gather the scraps, roll, and cut out cookies until all of the dough is used.

-- Put a tablespoon of jam in the center of the large cookies and spread it lightly, leaving an uncovered edge.
+- Place about a tablespoon of jam in the center of the large cookies and spread it lightly, leaving a bit of space around the edges.

-- Sprinkle the cookie rings with powdered sugar and put over the jam, making sandwich cookies.
+- Sprinkle the cookie rings with ¼ cup powdered sugar and place them over the jam, making sandwich cookies.

-- With the little cookies make dulce de leche alfajorcitos or eat them plain.
+- With the small cookies you can make alfajorcitos by sandwiching them with dulce de leche, or eat them plain.

 Rate and review this recipe